ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/01_CUT&RUN.md

 Once the reads have been mapped and filtered, the next step in a CUT&RUN workflow is generating the **coverage files**.
 These files translate discrete aligned reads into a continuous signal profile representing the number of fragments overlapping each genomic region.

-There are two ways to represent coverage from bam files: generating **bedGraph** or **BigWig** files. bedGraph are plain text versions, easily readable, while BigWig are a compressed binary version, lighter but not human-readable.
+There are two ways to represent coverage from BAM files: generating **bedGraph** or **BigWig** files. bedGraph are plain text versions, easily readable, while BigWig are a compressed binary version, lighter but not human-readable.
 In consequence, BigWig files are smaller and easier to read for softwares but, unlike bedGraph, they cannot be edited.

 Both bedGraph and BigWig files are usually generated with the **bamcoverage** function of [deepTools](https://deeptools.readthedocs.io/en/latest/).
 This tool is preferred because it allows the spike-in scaling factor to be applied during the conversion process, thereby producing already normalized bedGraph/bigWig files.